u2x1/wl-bot/README.md

 # wl-bot

-This is a program used to provide tools for QQ and Telegram groups, written in Haskell.
+This is a program used to provide tools for QQ and Telegram groups, written in Haskell for study purpose.

+## NOTE

+The Telegram part API is **not** fully implement.
+It's unable to get images from updates.
+The image's url getting from Telegram updates contains bot token, and I have no idea handling this.

+But it will still be able to send photos wherever on Telegram or QQ.

 ## How it works